 - We have received several reports that ProSoft's Drive Pulse software can cause the backup task to stall.
 Disabling scanning of the CCC destination volume should effectively resolve the problem, however we have received one report in which that was not effective.
 Uninstalling Drive Pulse did resolve the stall in that case.

 Additionally, some hard drive enclosures respond poorly to sleep/wake events.
 If the problems that you are encountering tend to occur only after your system has slept and woken, you should try a different hard drive enclosure or interface to rule out enclosure-specific sleep problems.

 Read errors are typically a result of media damage — some of the sectors on the hard drive have failed and macOS can no longer read data from them.
-Read errors can occur on the source or destination volume, and they can affect old disks as well as brand-new disks.
+Read errors can occur on the source or destination volume, and they can affect old disks as well as brand-new disks – even SSDs and NVMe storage.
 When read errors occur, the file or files that are using the bad sector must be deleted.
 Bad sectors are spared out — permanently marked as unusable — only when the files on those sectors are deleted.

 If CCC has reported dozens or hundreds of files that are unreadable due to media errors, we recommend replacing the affected hard drive because it is likely failing.
 Small numbers of unreadable files, however, are not necessarily an indication that a hard drive is failing.
 The steps below indicate how to resolve media errors.